TAMustafa/ResumeCheckerAPI/backend/mental_model.md

 - Data flow
   - Client -> Caddy (TLS) -> FastAPI endpoint.
   - For /analyze-cv: file is validated (PDF+size), saved to `uploaded_cvs/`, read for hashing, then analyzed by the CV agent.
-  - For scoring: CV analysis JSON + job requirements JSON passed to scoring agent; responses strictly validated by Pydantic models.
+  - For scoring: CV analysis JSON + job requirements JSON passed to the LLM scoring agent (`agents.score_cv_match`); responses strictly validated by Pydantic models.

 - Security & ops
   - CORS controlled by `ALLOWED_ORIGINS` env; default is dev-friendly; must be restricted in prod.